SilkRose/Pony/src/stories/shower-coffee/shower-coffee.md

 She started the water and got in.

-*This is silly, there is no way this will be good, right?*
+*This is silly, she has to be joking, right?*

-She took a sit after washing her mane.
+She took a sip after washing her mane.

 *It's not that good.*